 A negative effect of fertility postponement on total fertility is generally referred to as a “postponement effect” (because young mothers may wait for the second child until it is too late), while a positive effect is called a “catch-up effect” (because older mothers may space children more closely).
 Both of these are examples of “tempo effects.”

-The author knows of no studies that use quasi-experiments to assess the effect of birth postponement on fertility.
+There appears to be only one published study that uses quasi-experimental methods to assess the effect of birth postponement on fertility.
 That study exploits the earlier availability of abortion in Oslo compared to the rest of Norway, finding a positive effect on age at first birth, but no effect on completed fertility.
-Most evidence is based mostly on descriptive studies (see, for instance, ).
-Only a handful of studies have dealt with the fact that fertility timing is not random but largely chosen by the woman (endogeneity).
-Seminal papers analyze the case of Sweden, where a catch-up effect is found: women delaying motherhood tend to progress faster to higher birth parities , .
-The authors address endogeneity by jointly modeling the transitions to the different parities.
-This method allows taking into account unobservable individual factors that may influence birth timing.
+Most evidence is based on descriptive studies (see, for instance, ).
+Only a handful have dealt with the fact that fertility timing is not random but largely chosen by the woman (endogeneity).
+Seminal studies analyze the case of Sweden, where a catch-up effect is found: women delaying motherhood tend to have more children quickly , .
+The authors address endogeneity by jointly modeling the transitions to different parities.
+This method allows the authors to account for unobservable individual factors that may influence birth timing.

-The same method is used in a more recent study that analyzes postponement effects in Europe .
-The main message of that study is that tempo effects may differ across countries according to the type of welfare state.
-Single-country analyses find evidence of postponement effects (a late first childbirth has a negative effect on the likelihood of progressing to a second one) in countries where a traditional male breadwinner model prevails and family-friendly policies are not in place (Greece, Portugal, and Spain).
-They find catch-up effects (late motherhood positively affects progression to the second child) in Denmark, where women are better able to reconcile family and work.
+The same method is used in a study that analyzes postponement effects in Europe .
+The main message is that tempo effects may differ across countries according to the type of welfare state.
+Single-country analyses find evidence of postponement effects (a late first childbirth has a negative effect on the likelihood of progressing to a second one) in countries where a traditional male breadwinner model prevails and family-friendly policies are not in place (e.g. Greece, Portugal, and Spain).
+Catch-up effects (late motherhood positively affects progression to the second child) are found in Denmark, where women are better able to reconcile family and work.
 When data for all countries are pooled, the probability of a second childbirth by women who came late to motherhood rises with a higher share of part-time job opportunities, longer maternity leave, and higher public spending on childcare (these factors reduce the postponement effects).
-In other words, tempo effects are expected to vary greatly by country, since countries differ strongly in family-friendly policies.
+In other words, tempo effects are expected to vary greatly by country, since countries differ strongly with respect to family-friendly policies.

 Limitations and gaps

-Some studies try to control for women’s health status and risky health behaviors , , .
+Some studies try to control for women's health status and risky health behaviors , , .
 One study uses administrative hospital data to show that women who miscarried and those who did not had only small differences in hospitalization before their first childbirth .
-That study also uses administrative data to address the second source of criticism.
-The study compares sickness absences from work since childbirth for women who did not miscarry and since miscarriage for women who miscarried and finds differences between the two groups in the first five to six years after first birth or miscarriage but no long-term differences.
-(Women who miscarried had more absences from work, whether because of the health consequences of miscarrying or a health problem that caused the miscarriage.)
-Since the study focuses on long-term outcomes (total earnings and average wages in the 20 years after childbirth), these differences are unlikely to affect the findings .
-The other studies that use survey data address this issue simply by including indicators of women’s self-reported current health status or health behaviors in the analysis.
+That study also uses administrative data to address the second source of criticism by comparing sickness absences from work since childbirth for women who did not miscarry and since miscarriage for women who miscarried.
+The study finds differences between the two groups in the first five to six years after first birth or miscarriage (women who miscarried had more absences from work, whether because of the health consequences of miscarrying or a health problem that caused the miscarriage) but no long-term differences (total earnings and average wages in the 20 years after childbirth).
+Other studies that use survey data address this issue simply by including indicators of women's self-reported current health status or health behaviors in the analysis.

-There are even more severe shortcomings with the use of other biological shocks in studies of delayed motherhood and labor market outcomes.
-Some “unwanted” or “unexpected” births, such as births occurring despite the use of contraceptives, may be related to a woman’s effectiveness in using contraception, which in turn may be correlated with ability and potentially with labor market outcomes (see the discussion in ).
+There are even more severe shortcomings with the use of other types of shock.
+For instance, “unwanted” or “unexpected” births, such as births occurring despite the use of contraceptives, may be related to a woman's effectiveness in using contraception, which in turn may be correlated with her innate ability and potentially with labor market outcomes (see the discussion in ).

 As one study points out, women who had children before entering the labor market and those who gave birth after entering it should be analyzed separately, since the effect of delaying childbearing is very different in the two cases .
 In particular, pooling the two groups leads to an underestimate of the positive return of delaying childbirth for women with some pre-childbirth labor market experience and hides any negative return of delaying childbirth for most women who entered the labor market after having children .
 The most recent studies reviewed here analyze only women who gave birth after entering the labor market , .

 In addition to the difficult task of finding exogenous variation in fertility timing, the main gap in the literature is the lack of comparative cross-country analyses using panel data to explicitly investigate the role of family-friendly policies in shaping the effect of fertility postponement on labor market outcomes.
-These studies would be useful for rationalizing the conflicting results found by some single-country studies.
+Comparative work would be useful for rationalizing the conflicting results found by some single-country studies.
 A descriptive study uses EU Statistics on Income and Living Conditions (EU-SILC) data to estimate birth-postponement wage premia across EU countries.
 The study finds that the wage premium of delaying motherhood turns out to be negatively associated with early formal childcare availability and longer parental leave at country level, and positively associated with cultural and value indicators of more traditional societies.